RenzeLou/RenzeLou.github.io/_pages/about.md

   - /about.html
 ---

-I am now an undergraduate (third-year) student at Zhejiang University City College (ZUCC) who is under the guidance of Prof. [Lin Sun](https://scholar.google.com/citations?user=48cqMXkAAAAJ&hl=zh-CN) (Associated Professor) and I will receive my B.Eng.
+I am now an undergraduate (third-year) student at Zhejiang University City College (ZUCC) who is under the guidance of Prof. [Lin Sun](https://scholar.google.com/citations?user=48cqMXkAAAAJ&hl=zh-CN) (Associated Professor, as well as a mentor of master students at Zhejiang University) and I will receive my B.Eng.
 Degree in 2022.fall.

 I used to have a remote research internship in TsingHua University, advised by Prof. [Yujiu Yang](https://www.researchgate.net/profile/Yujiu-Yang).
 I also worked closely with Prof. [Soroush Vosoughi](https://www.cs.dartmouth.edu/~soroush/) at Dartmouth College.